balvig/.dotfiles/notes.md

 ## Up next

 - Allow pt-flow to show list of only my tasks
-- Figure out what is up with nitrous.io...
-- Have vimstubs auto-detect binstubs/bundler somehow
-- Figure out how to run individual minitests
 - Make pt-flow work better with hub checkout URL
 - Figure out easier way to switch tmux/vim/terminal colors from light to dark all at once